Lekooa/phonegap-estimotebeacons/README.md

 ## Documentation

-The file [documentation.md](documentation.md) contains an overview of the plugin API.
+The file [documentation.md](documentation.md) contains an overview of the plug-in API.

 Documentation of all functions is available in the JavaScript API implementation file [EstimoteBeacons.js](plugin/src/js/EstimoteBeacons.js).

 ## Credits

-Many thanks goes to [Konrad Dzwinel](https://github.com/kdzwinel) who developed the original version of this plugin and provided valuable support and advice for the redesign of the plugin.
+The Lekooa team updated this plug-in to version 1.0.*.

-Many thanks also to all contributors! https://github.com/evothings/phonegap-estimotebeacons/pulls?q=is%3Apr+is%3Aclosed
+Many thanks goes to [Konrad Dzwinel](https://github.com/kdzwinel) who developed the original version of this plug-in and provided valuable support and advice for the redesign of the plug-in.